GDG-IGDTUW/DSA-2/File Compression (Huffman Coding )/question.md

-File Compression (Huffman Coding)
+**File Compression (Huffman Coding)**

-Problem Statement
+### *Problem Statement*

-Develop a file compression system using Huffman Coding, which is a lossless data compression algorithm.
+Develop a file compression system using **Huffman Coding**, which is a lossless data compression algorithm.
 The goal is to compress a given text by assigning variable-length binary codes to characters based on their frequencies.
 Characters with higher frequency should get shorter codes, while less frequent characters get longer codes.

 The system should support the following functionalities: